3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Please refer to the Hardware User Guide (Chapter 1.
 Settings Jumper) for more information on the HiKey link options.

-Connect a standard microUSB to USB connector between the HiKey microUSB port and your Linux PC.
-Connect the HiKey power supply to the board.
+Now connect the HiKey power supply to the board.

 **Note:** USB does NOT power the HiKey board because the power supply requirements in certain use cases can exceed the power supply available on a USB port.
 You must use an external power supply.

 **Note:** The HiKey board will remain in USB load mode for 90 seconds from power up.
 If you take longer than 90 seconds to start the install then power cycle the board before trying again.

-Check that the HiKey board has been recognized by your Linux PC:
+Wait about 5 seconds and then check that the HiKey board has been recognized by your Linux PC:
 ```
 $ ls /dev/ttyUSB*
 ```
 The following instructions assume that `/dev/ttyUSB0` is the tty port for communication with the HiKey board.
 Adjust the port for your own tty port.

 [hisi-idt.py](https://raw.githubusercontent.com/96boards/burn-boot/master/hisi-idt.py) is the Python download tool for the HiKey.
 This is used to install the bootloader as follows: